geriskenderi/recommender-systems/README.md

 The code inside the notebooks is well documented and understandable.
 Because we use two libraries, the evaluation procedures are straightforward and are also done in the same way (with the exception of the KNNCF for Item Recommendation which is not evaluated in Cornac unlike all the other Item Recommendation models).

 ## Project requirements
-1. **Performing Grid-Search**: To see the various Grid Search runs (valid for points 1.1 and 2.1) you can check out the single algorithm implementations in the [notebooks](notebooks/) directory.
+1. **Performing Grid-Search (points 1.1 and 2.1)**: To see the various Grid Search runs you can check out the single algorithm implementations in the [notebooks](notebooks/) directory.
 When single-handidly studying the algorithms we performed Grid search for hyperparameter tuning on most of them, while also running cross validation afterwards.
-2. **Performing Grid-Search**: To see the results of the recommender algorithms you can check out the complete implementations in the [final_notebooks](final_notebooks/) directory.
-The wrap up all the algorithms (divided by purpose as mentioned before) in one place and that's where the results in the two tables from [Results](#results) come from.
+2. **Results of Prediction and Recommendation (1.2 and 2.2)**: To see the results of the recommender algorithms you can check out the complete implementations in the [final_notebooks](final_notebooks/) directory.
+They wrap up all the algorithms (divided by purpose as mentioned before) in one place and that's where the results in the two tables from our [Results](#results) table come from.

 ## Images